 This influencing style draws people in because it creates connections and builds relationships where there might not have been anything before.
 You can develop a meaningful network through this style by making people feel valued and included.

-You can also use bridging to connect people together and help them build meaningful relationships with each other, where both parties will associate you with the connection.
+You can also use bridging to connect people and help them build meaningful relationships, where both parties will associate you with the connection.
 This will help you be an influential person in their lives for longer.

-If what gets measured gets managed, you can learn to build trust by using effective influencing styles by creating strategies that will help you to measure your interactions and influence.
-Networking strengths and weaknesses and natural inclination will be different for everyone based on who they’re interacting with, their role, and more.
+If what gets measured gets managed, you can learn to build trust by using effective influencing styles and creating strategies to help you measure your influence.
+As you incorporate 5 influencing styles into your daily routine, picture yourself learning, applying, growing, and evolving into a master of influence.